Scorpaenidae

-The Scorpaenidae (also known as scorpionfish) are a family of mostly marine fish that includes many of the world's most venomous species.
+The Scorpaenidae (also known as scorpionfish) are a family of mostly marine fishes that includes many of the world's most venomous species.
 As their name suggests, scorpionfish have a type of "sting" in the form of sharp spines coated with venomous mucus.
 They are widespread in tropical and temperate seas, especially in the Indo-Pacific region.
 They should not be confused with the cabezones, of the genus Scorpaenichthys, which belong to a separate, though related, family, Cottidae.

 Taxonomy

 Scorpaenidae was described as a family in 1826 by the French naturalist Antoine Risso.
 The family was included in the suborder Scorpaenoidei of the order Scorpaeniformes in the fifth edition of Fishes of the World.
 However, more recent authorities place it in the suborder Scorpaenoidei of the order Perciformes.
 Following a major revision in 2018, several groups previously treated as subfamilies of Scorpaenidae, such as Synanceiidae and Plectrogeniidae, are now treated as their own families, while several tribes placed within Scorpaenidae, such as Pteroinae, are now treated as their own subfamilies.